Seven Sports Conditioning Tips from the Professionals

 Proper rest periods

-When you have had a big workout or competed in an event, make sure you rest well after.
-Not just with ice baths, but with the correct duration of the resting period.
-You might need to go a day or two before another big workout, especially if your muscles or joints feel sore.
-Recovery is an integral part of conditioning and one that should not be left out.
+When you have had a big workout or competed in an event, make sure you rest well afterwards—not just with ice baths but with the correct duration of the resting period.
+You should go a day or two before another big workout, especially if your muscles or joints feel sore.
+Recovery is an integral part of conditioning and should not be left out.

 Fixing your diet

-Aside from cutting out things like gluten (which is not for everyone), you will need to fix your overall diet.
+Aside from cutting out things like gluten (not for everyone), you must fix your overall diet.
 Make sure you get enough protein for your muscles to recover and grow.

 Getting proper advice

 Everyone is different, and what works for one person might not work for everyone.
-You might want to talk to a professional to get specific advice for you.
+You might want to talk to a professional for specific advice.
 Make sure your workout and routine work for you.

 Keeping motivated

-One of the biggest conditioning tips is keeping motivated.
-That is the number one thing that can help achieve your goals.
+One of the biggest conditioning tips is staying motivated.
+Motivation is the number one thing that can help you achieve your goals.
 Whether you need to set reminders, put up motivational posters, or train with a friend, always stay motivated.

 Page Reference